 Thanksgiving turkey dinner.

-To start, you should determine your desired turkey size according to your number of dinner guests.
+To start, determine your desired turkey size based on the number of dinner guests.
 Account for about 0.75 pounds of turkey per person, so a turkey for eight guests should weigh about 6 pounds.
-When it comes to deciding between a hen (female turkey) or tom (male turkey), you may consider that hens usually weigh less than 15 pounds, and toms generally weigh more than 15 pounds.
+When it comes to deciding between a hen (female turkey) or a tom (male turkey), you may consider that hens usually weigh less than 15 pounds, and toms generally weigh more than 15 pounds.
 But their gender makes no difference in terms of flavor, texture, or tenderness.

-What does make a big difference is the age of the bird?
+What makes a big difference is the age of the bird?
 Fryer or roaster turkeys, those less than four months old, are very tender.
-Young turkeys, from 4 to 7 months old, are quite tender too.
+Young turkeys, aged 4 to 7 months, are quite tender too.
 These two types of turkeys are best for roasting.

 Turkeys that are about a year old, yearlings, have moderately tender skin and meat.
 They can still be used for roasting, and cost much less.
 Mature turkeys, or those above fifteen months of age, have tough meat and should not be used for roasting.